 At-Large Directors

 The Board of Directors shall also include up to two At-Large Directors.
 Up to two At-Large Directors shall be nominated and elected at the Annual Meeting.
 There is no requirement that a candidate for At-Large Director be an OFA member, however, once elected an At-Large Director is provided with an Individual Membership, at no cost, for the period of his or her term.
-An At-Large Director cannot represent, or be affiliated with, a Promoter Member.
-At-Large Directors serve beginning as of the date of the election and ending at the date of the succeeding election.
-An At-Large Directors shall have no voting rights, and participation shall not count towards quorum for the purposes of conducting Board business.
+An At-Large Director cannot represent, or be affiliated with, a Promoter Member organization.
+At-Large Directors serve beginning as of the date of the election and ending on the date of the succeeding election.
+An At-Large Director shall have no voting rights, and participation shall not count towards quorum for the purposes of conducting Board business.

 Alternates

-Each Director may designate an individual to act as a Director in his or her stead, whether for a single meeting or as a standing alternate.
-The designation is made by posting a notice to the appropriate mailing list.
-For purposes of quorum and attendance, the original Director is considered as present for that meeting, and any action taken by such individual shall be valid as if taken by the original Director.
-The alternate must also be an employee (or authorized agent) of the relevant Promoter Member.
-The original Director or the Promoter Member that Director represents may withdraw such designation at any time.
+Each Director may designate an individual to act as an Alternate Director (‘Alternate’) in his or her stead, whether for a single meeting or as a standing alternate.
+The intention of this provision is to allow a company to maintain its representation on occasions when the normal Director is unavailable.
+Care should be taken to avoid rapid or regular rotation of alternates.
+An Alternate must be affiliated with the same Promoter Member organization as the Director.
+The designation is made by the Director by posting a notice to the appropriate mailing list.
+For purposes of quorum and attendance, the original Director is considered to be present for that meeting, and any action taken by such an Alternate shall be valid as if taken by the original Director.
+The original Director or the Promoter Member organization that that Director represents may withdraw such designation at any time by posting a notice to the appropriate mailing list.

+Designating an Alternate is distinctly different from assigning a proxy which is described in detail in Section 3.8.7 Quorum and Voting.
+An Alternate is empowered to act on behalf of the Director in all respects; a proxy is the assignment of a Director’s ballot for a specific vote.
+A proxy is not empowered to act on behalf of the Director as is an Alternate.

 Appointment of Directors

-Each Director is appointed by a Promoter Member as provided in Section 3.2; no annual or other meeting of members or Directors for the purpose of electing Directors is required.
-While Directors are expected to be ‘permanent’, a Promoter Member may periodically appoint a new Director as its Board representative by posting a notice to the appropriate mailing list prior to the start of the meeting when the new Director’s appointment begins
+Each Director is appointed by a Promoter Member organization as provided in Section 3.2; no annual or other meeting of members or Directors for the purpose of electing Directors is required.
+While Directors are expected to be ‘permanent’ (in order to maintain a sense of continuity of the Board and its proceedings), a Promoter Member organization may periodically appoint a new Director as its Board representative by posting a notice to the appropriate mailing list prior to the start of the meeting when the new Director’s appointment begins.
+At no time may a Promoter Member organization be represented by more than one individual.

 Good Standing